Alex Haydon: Career

 She was part of the Australian squad which competed at the 2019 Women's World Junior Team Squash Championships where Australia finished eighth on the overall final standings.
 After graduating from the high school, she then moved to the Gold Coast, Queensland in 2019 to train at the National Squash Centre where she was coached by national head coach and former Australian national player Stewart Boswell.
 She also participated at the 2019 Women's World Junior Squash Championships and also competed at the 2019 Women's World Doubles Squash Championships.
 She emerged as runners-up to Tamika Hunt in the women's closed PSA category in the final of the 2021 Australian National Championships.
 She claimed bronze medal alongside Zac Alexander in the mixed event at the 2019 World Doubles Squash Championships.

 In January 2022, she won the 2022 Australian Women's Doubles Open title alongside Rachael Grinham.
 A week following her triumph at the Australian Open, she emerged victorious in the women's open singles at the 2022 Gold Coast PSA Open.
-She was also a member of the Australian squad which secured a eleventh place finish at the 2022 Women's World Team Squash Championships.
+She was also a member of the Australian squad which secured an eleventh place finish at the 2022 Women's World Team Squash Championships.
 She competed in the women's singles event at the 2022 World Games.
 She also toured overseas to train and play on the Professional Squash Association (PSA) Challenger Tour just prior to the Birmingham Commonwealth Games.
 She also made it to the Australian squad for the 2022 WSF World Doubles Championships which was held in Glasgow.
 She paired alongside Jessica Turnbull and competed in the women's doubles event at the 2022 Commonwealth Games where the duo reached Round of 16 before being eliminated by English pair Georgina Kennedy and Lucy Turmel.